jocerfranquiz/kladia/README.md

-# Kladia  🌿 A simple and minimal graph library based on Python dictionaries
+# Kladia  🌿

+## A simple and minimal graph library based on Python dictionaries

-The main goal of this library is to provide a simple and easy to use graph data structures.
+**Kladia** is a library that provides a simple and easy way to work with graph data structures in Python.
-Kladia graphs are simple enough to be adapted to any other libraries and frameworks.
+**Kladia graphs** are dictionaries simple enough to be used and adapted to any other libraries and frameworks.

 ## Ok, but how?